-From the top of the kopjie, there was a magnificent
+From the top of the kopjie, there is a magnificent

 view out over the surrounding countryside.

-Unfortunately, we also got a magnificent view of an African
+Unfortunately, we also get a magnificent view of an African

 thunderstorm, coming across

-There was also a traditional Shona Village at Great Zimbabwe where we could look inside the rondavels and storage huts and we watched some traditional dancers who were putting on a performance under a tree.
-It was even more interesting to see the response from the visiting (black) school children.
-They were very excited by the music and the dancing and soon all were taking part.
-It got to be quite a noisy crowd.
+There is also a traditional Shona Village at Great Zimbabwe where we can look inside the rondavels and storage huts and we watch some traditional dancers who are putting on a performance under a tree.
+It is even more interesting to see the response from the visiting (black) school children.
+They are very excited by the music and the dancing and soon all are joining in.
+It gets to be quite a noisy crowd.

 Leaving Great Zimbabwe, we set out for our next

-We went to visit the Chipangali Wildlife Sanctuary.
+We go to visit the Chipangali Wildlife Sanctuary.